This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-The Cynar Spritz is cousin of the classic cocktail, the Aperol Spritz or Spritz Veneziano.
-The concept of a spritz is hundreds of years old: it was invented back in the 1800’s in Italy as a way to water down wine.
-It wasn’t until the 1950’s that the Aperol spritz took the form it has today, with sparkling wine and soda water.
-The Cynar Spritz uses Cynar in place of the Aperol.
-Cynar is another type of Italian amaro, which we’ll get to later.
-Here’s what’s in a Cynar Spritz:
+The concept of a spritz is hundreds of years old.
+It was invented back in the 1800s in Italy as a way to water down wine.
+It wasn’t until the 1950s that the Aperol Spritz took the form it has today, with sparkling wine and soda water.
+The Cynar spritz uses Cynar, another type of Italian amaro, in place of the Aperol.

 • Cynar